 With so much space and areas that differ widely from each other, it can be challenging to choose the best province to live in.
 We have chosen the five best provinces, but first a little background information.

-Canada is home to 37 million people, but the population is very unevenly spread, with some provinces being more densely populated than others.
+Canada is home to over 38 million people, but the population is very unevenly spread, with some provinces being more densely populated than others.
 There are also large areas that are mostly inhabited to because of their inaccessibility or harsh climate.

 Ontario has the largest population, with nearly 15 million people living in the province.
 Quebec, in the second place, has 8.6 million people.
 The territories are the least populated areas in Canada with 45,000 people living in Northwest Territory, 43,000 in Yukon, and just under 40,000 people in Nunavut.

-Prince Edward Island has the fastest growing population at 3.55% and Newfoundland has the slowest at 0.04%.
+Prince Edward Island has the fastest-growing population at 3.55% and Newfoundland and Labrador has the slowest at 0.04%.
 Population is most dense on Prince Edward Island with 25.1 people per square kilometre.
 Yukon, at the other end of the spectrum, only has 0.02 people per square kilometre.
 Overall, Canada has 3.92 people per square kilometre.